 Increasing Click-Throughs for a Google Ads Campaign

-However, increasing your click-throughs on an AdWords campaign has a ton of other benefits.
-It can increase your Quality Score, which can indirectly give you a boost in rankings (if your rankings have previously dropped), and simultaneously lower your average cost per click and minimum bid—making your entire campaign cheaper in the process.
+However, increasing your click-throughs on an Google AdWords campaign has a ton of other benefits.
+It can increase your Quality Score, which can indirectly give you a boost in rankings (if your rankings have previously dropped), and simultaneously lower your average cost per click and minimum bid—making your entire ad campaigns cheaper in the process.
 High click-through rates are a sign of authority and quality, both of which are favorable qualities to Google, and Google always rewards the sites that play by its rules.

 Conclusion